bdcht/ccrawl/doc/index.rst

 Finally, once collected in its database(s), ccrawl allows to output queried structures in various dedicated formats: C of course, but also ctypes [5], VTypes (used by Volatility [6]), or amoco [9].
-The subset of all types required to fully define a given structure can also be outputed as well.
+The subset of all types required to fully define a given structure can also be shown as well.

 .. ----------------------------------------------------------------------------
 .. _user-docs: